Philosophy of Happiness: A Theoretical and Practical Examination by Martin Janello.

 YouTube Thumbnail for the video "Philosophy Of Happiness: A Basic Primer."
 YouTube Thumbnail for the video "The Happiness Principle: Why We Need A Personal Philosophy Of Happiness."

-Beyond such more focused sources, Martin explores topics surrounding, illustrating, or fostering a personal philosophy in articles of the Blog section, essays of the Philosophic Reflections book, and quotes and poems of the 6-part Knowing series of books.
+Beyond such more focused sources, I explore topics surrounding, illustrating, or fostering a personal philosophy in articles of the Blog section, essays of the Philosophic Reflections book, and quotes and poems of the 6-part Knowing series of books.

-Depicted below are book plates of Martin's books.
+Depicted below are book plates of my books.
 More information about these books can be accessed by clicking on their plates.

 Light blue background, black & red writing, graphic of centered white daisy flower.
 Light cocoa brown background, black & red writing, graphic of centered white daisy flower.
 Pale covered green background, black & red writing, graphic of centered white daisy flower.